f4exb/sdrangel/Readme.md

 <h2>BladeRF micro (v.2)</h2>

-Linux only.
-From version 4.2.0
+From version 4.2.0.
+Output (Tx) for Linux only.

 [BladeRF 2 micro](https://www.nuand.com/bladerf-2-0-micro/) is also supported using libbladeRF library that should be installed and configured in the same way as for BladeRF1.